-We have made loans to directors, executive officers and their affiliated entities.
-Loans amounted to \$4.2 million and \$0.8 million, at December 31, 2019 and 2018, respectively.
-The loans to these persons (i) complied with our Regulation O policies and procedures, (ii) were made in the ordinary course of business, (iii) were made on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable loans with persons not related us and (iv) did not involve more than a normal risk of collectability or did not present other features unfavorable to the Company.
+We have made loans to directors, executive officers and their affiliated entities which amounted to \$3.1 million and \$4.2 million at December 31, 2020 and 2019, respectively.
+The loans to these persons (i) complied with our Regulation O policies and procedures, (ii) were made in the ordinary course of business, (iii) were made on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable loans with persons not related to us and (iv) did not involve more than a normal risk of collectability or did not present other features unfavorable to the Company.